Different Types of Surgical Forceps

 What is the difference between traumatic and atraumatic forceps?

-Traumatic forceps have teeth, serrations, or textured surfaces that provide a stronger grip and are used when tissue integrity is less critical.
-Atraumatic forceps have smoother, non-serrated jaws that minimize tissue damage and are preferred for delicate procedures like microsurgery, cardiovascular surgery, and neurosurgery.
+Traumatic forceps use teeth, serrations, or other textured surfaces to provide a firm grip, and they're appropriate when tissue integrity is a lower priority than secure control.
+Atraumatic forceps use smooth or finely serrated jaws designed to minimize tissue damage, making them the preferred choice for delicate work in microsurgery, cardiovascular surgery, and neurosurgery.

 What are hemostatic forceps used for?

-Hemostatic forceps, such as Kelly and Kocher forceps, are specifically designed to clamp and control bleeding blood vessels during surgery.
-They feature serrated or textured jaws and ratcheting mechanisms that allow them to lock in place, maintaining pressure on vessels to stop bleeding.
+Hemostatic forceps, including Kelly and Kocher patterns, are designed specifically to clamp bleeding vessels and control hemorrhage during surgery.
+Their serrated or textured jaws combine with ratcheting mechanisms that lock the instrument in place, maintaining steady pressure on the vessel without requiring continuous manual effort.

 Can surgical forceps be reused?